sambanova/ai-starter-kit/README.md

 To integrate SambaNova Cloud LLMs with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:

 - Create the `.env` file at `ai-starter-kit/.env` if the file does not exist.
-- Enter the SambaNovaCloud API key in the `.env` file, for example:
+- Enter the SambaNova Cloud API key in the `.env` file, for example:

 ```bash
 SAMBANOVA_API_KEY = "456789abcdef0123456789abcdef0123"